Special Event Permit Process

-- The applicant owes the City of Tampa money from another event, services provided or damages to city property.
+- The applicant owes money to the City from another event, services provided or damages to city property.

-- The Office of Special Events has already has received a completed application and given preliminary approval for the same date and or space.
+- Another completed application was received and given preliminary approval for the same date and or space.

-- If the use or the event would conflict with previously planned programs organized and conducted by the city or non-governmental agencies previously scheduled for the same time and place.
+- If the event conflicts with planned programs conducted by the city or non-governmental agencies for the same date and times.

-- The applicant does not must comply with all applicable city ordinances, traffic rules, park rules and regulations, state health laws, fire codes and liquor licensing regulations.
+- The applicant does not follow all applicable city ordinances, traffic rules, park rules and regulations, state health laws, fire codes and liquor licensing regulations.

 - The use or event proposed by the applicant would present an unreasonable danger to health or safety of the public or applicant.

-- If the applicant cannot comply with applicable local, state and federal license requirements for all or part of the planned event.
+- If the applicant cannot follow applicable local, state and federal license requirements for all or part of the planned event.

-- If the use or event is prohibited by law.
+- If the use or event is against the law.